Živo blato: History

-They have played their first concert in November 2000 in Split.
+They played their first concert in November 2000 in Split.

 In Croatia and neighbouring countries the band has a cult following, although they have released only one album, and played just a few concerts.
-Since 2010 Vuco has been announcing a new album, that has so far remained unreleased.
+Since 2010 Vuco has been announcing a new album, that thus far, has remained unreleased.
 On the concerts they perform brand new songs, that are expected to be released on the upcoming album.
 Vuco once again announced the album entitled "Kad Program Završi" (When the Schedule is Through) for the beginning of 2012.

-In September 2012 Živo blato released live album entitled "Live in Zagreb 2012".
+In September 2012 Živo blato released a live album entitled "Live in Zagreb 2012".